Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Interpolation Aliasing Errors in Chebyshev Polynomial Coefficients

 and the relative error is near 100 \%.
-A log-log plot of the interpolation points $a_{n}^{I}$ is a straight line for intermediate $n$, but dives to small values as $n \rightarrow N$, curving downward below the line.
+When $\vartheta=0$, a log-log plot of the interpolation points $|a_{n}^{I}|$ is a straight line for intermediate $n$, but dives to small values as $n \to N$, curving downward below the line.
+For general $\vartheta \in\mathbb{N}_{+}$, the plot of interpolation coefficients $|a_{n}^{I}|$ still curl downward much more than the curve of Chebyshev coefficients $|a_{n}|$ as $n\to N$.

-The first proposition shows that in contrast, low degree coefficients can be computed with small relative error, but for fixed degree $n$, the relative error falls with $N$ as $N^{-k}$, the same exponent as the power law of the coefficients.
-In words, if $a_{n}$ diminishes with algebraic convergence order $k$ in $n$, the coefficient can be computed as the corresponding coefficient of the $N$-point interpolant with a relative error that is order $k$ in $N$.
+The first proposition shows that in contrast, low degree coefficients can be computed with small relative error, but for fixed degree $n$, the relative error falls with $N$ as $\ln^{\vartheta}(N)/N^{k}$, the same decay rate as the coefficients.
+In words, if $a_{n}$ diminishes with $\ln^{\vartheta}(n)/n^{k}$ the coefficient can be computed as the corresponding coefficient of the $(N+1)$-point interpolant with a relative error that is order $k$ in $N$ by a factor of $\ln^{\vartheta}(N)$.